 A teenaged Tess with Winnie at the races.

-As a 17-year-old in 1904, Mary married 27-year-old Walter Mundy, who was “connected” with the railways.6 They lived in Ohingaiti and had three children, Walter Albert, John Alexander and Margaret Mary.
-According to newspapers, Walter died of appendicitis on 5 August 1907 and left two children.7 On Margaret Mary’s 1907 birth registry, her mother called herself Mary Voitre, so perhaps their daughter was born after her father’s death.
+As a 17-year-old in 1904, Mary married 27-year-old Walter Mundy, who was apparently “connected” with the railways.6 They lived in Ohingaiti and had three children, Walter Albert, John Alexander, and Margaret Mary.
+According to newspapers, Walter died of appendicitis on 5 August 1907 and left two children,7 which means that he also left a pregnant widow who was 21 when she had her third child.

 ELIZABETH (LIZZIE LILLIAN) VOITREKOVSKY

-The third Voitrekovsky child, “Lizzie,” shed the family’s nick-name and became “Lillian.”
+The third Voitrekovsky child, “Lizzie,” shed the nick-name the family gave her, and became “Lillian.”
 Her birthplace and date is another family mystery but Florinda noted that Lillian was often bracketed with Mary and would have been born between 1886 and 1889.

 There seems to be no record of her birth under either Voitrekovsky or the two misspellings of her name in marriage registers, Voitrekousky and Voibrekovsky.
 She married Francis Guy in 1909.
 They apparently had three children: Muriel Mary Annie, Arthur Frederick, and Francis Claude Andrew, and moved to Sydney after the youngest died in 1913 aged five months.

-Muriel’s granddaughter, Fiona Timmins, told us that after Francis died Elizabeth supported herself and her children in two ways: She used her horse and cart to take fare-paying passengers between the city and country.
-During sheep shearing season, she followed the shearing gangs around the farms and worked as their cook.
+Family story has it that after her husband died, Elizabeth supported herself and her children in two ways: She used her horse and cart to take fare-paying passengers between the city and the country; and during sheep shearing season, she followed the shearing gangs from farm to farm and worked as their cook.
 She took her children with her, but it was a lifestyle that Muriel at least did not appreciate.

 ERNEST FELIX VOITREKOVSKY (VOITRE)

-Ernest Felix Voitre, a “charming man,” approached his fiftieth year with a secure marriage, six children, the words “Voitre and Sons” outside his cordial factory in Palmerston North, and enjoyed following eldest son’s career as a jockey.
+Ernest Felix Voitre, a “charming man,” approached his fiftieth year with a secure marriage, six children, the words “Voitre and Sons” outside his cordial factory in Palmerston North, and enjoyed following his son Keith’s career as a jockey.

-On 10 September 1938 Ernest’s world overturned when Keith Voitre died after his mount, Frill Prince, fell while competing in the Budgeree Handicap at the Moonee Valley Racing Club meeting in Melbourne.
+On 10 September 1938, Ernest’s world collapsed when Keith, his eldest son, died after his mount, Frill Prince, fell while competing in the Budgeree Handicap at the Moonee Valley Racing Club meeting in Melbourne.

-In his book winners of the melbourne cup Costa Rolfe writes:
+In his book winners of the melbourne cup Costa Rolfe wrote:

 … The breathtakingly brilliant Voitre was regarded as one of New Zealand’s most talented riders of all time, renowned for his soft hands, patience and strict aversion to using the whip, and his premature loss was mourned deeply on both sides of the Tasman.9